Fix PS5 Can't Obtain IP Address [Working Solution 2023]

 • Go to the Settings tab.

-• Select your network connection and go to Advanced Settings.
+• Select your network connection and go to Advanced Settings.ps5-internet-connection-advanced-settings

 • Change IP Address Settings to Manual.

-• Provide a free IP address as the PS5’s new static IP address.
-The first 3 numbers in the IP address should match whatever IPv4 address you’ve noted previously, and the fourth number will be any free number (for example, if the fourth number was 100, use 200).
+• Provide a value in the IPv4 address field as the PS5’s new static IP address.
+The first three numbers should match whatever IPv4 address you’ve noted previously, and the fourth number will be any free number (for example, if the fourth number was 100, use 200).

 If you’ve connected the PS5 to the network switch or some other access point using a LAN cable, try connecting it directly to the router.